alexgus/SmartHome/README.md

 # Quick Start
 ## Installation
- * Mosquitto (or other MQTT server) installed on your server machine.
+ * Mosquitto (or other MQTT server) installed on your host.
- * Make sure cron is running on your server
+ * Make sure cron is running on your machine
- * Launch server with correct configuration file
- * Compile and launch the clock project
+ * Compile and launch the project with `install-all.sh` script

-If installed on rapsberry pi, server and clock can be installed on the same host.